az-digital/az_quickstart/modules/custom/az_core/src/Commands/README.md

 `drush az-core-config-add-permissions`
 This command will add missing installation profile permissions to the active site.

+You can optionally add the -y flag to accept adding all missing distribution permissions.

 ## Class details
 - Namespace: Drupal\az_core\Commands
 - Class name: AZCoreConfigCommands